Purdue-CS193/homework-0-advaitb2028/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Advait's First CS193 Homework

+Favorite things about CS193:
+- Meeting new people
+- Learning about CS

 ```markdown
 Syntax highlighted code block